The 10 SEO Metrics to Start Tracking in Your Scorecard Immediately

 Page speed has two primary benefits: SEO value and user experience.

-For SEO Google has said many times that page speed impacts rankings, but to what extent, we don’t fully know.
-In general, slow-loading pages suffer from low user engagement, and if it’s true that Google takes into account user behavior data to influence search rankings, then a slow-loading website could negatively impact rankings.
+For SEO – Google has often said that page speed impacts rankings, but to what extent, we don’t fully know.
+Slow-loading pages generally suffer from low user engagement, negatively impacting rankings.

-For UX Users will exit your website if a page takes too long to load.
-Several page-load speed case studies have demonstrated that fast-loading sites can significantly increase conversions and boost sales while conversion rates drop when page loading time increases from 0-1 to 3-4 seconds.
+For UX – Users will exit your website if a page loads too long.
+However, several page-load speed case studies have demonstrated that fast-loading sites can significantly increase conversions and boost sales.
+In contrast, conversion rates drop when page loading time increases from 0-1 to 3-4 seconds.

 Where to Get the Data

 There are many places to get page speed numbers.
-We like looking in Google Analytics and within Google’s new Page Speed Tool.
+We like looking at Google Analytics and Google’s Page Speed Tool.

 Google’s new tool can be found here.
 The tool helps analyze specific pages and provides insights into how to make your pages faster.

-Within Google Analytics, you can find data on each page on your website.
-Simply go to Behavior > Page Speed > Page Timings.
+You can find data on each page of your website within Google Analytics.
+Go to Behavior > Page Speed > Page Timings.

 Final Thought

-These are the basic elements that we track for each client we work with.
-On top of these, we additional custom metrics that help the business track and manage their marketing efforts online.
-If you need help defining an SEO measurement strategy for your website, please contact our founder directly.
+We track these essential elements for each client we work with.
+On top of these, we have added custom metrics that help the business track and manage its marketing efforts online.
+Please get in touch with our founder directly if you need help defining an SEO measurement strategy for your website.